Sudanese gov’t reaches settlement deal with USS Cole victims

 Andrew C. Hall, a lawyer who represents survivors of the attack, said at the time that the victims, though disappointed with the ruling, would continue the case, along with a second related case filed by family members of the 17 sailors who died in the attack.

-It wasn’t clear when the 76-year-old al-Bashir could be handed over to the court in The Hague, Netherlands.
-He faces three counts of genocide, five counts of crimes against humanity and two counts of war crimes for his alleged role in leading the deadly crackdown on a rebel insurgency in Darfur.
+It wasn’t clear when the 76-year-old al-Bashir could be handed over to the international court in the Netherlands.
+He faces three counts of genocide, five counts of crimes against humanity and two counts of war crimes for his alleged role in leading the deadly onslaught on civilians in response to a rebel insurgency in Darfur.
 The indictments were issued in 2009 and 2010, marking the first time the global court had charged a suspect with genocide.

 Saleh also told the AP that the U.S. administration has set the overhaul of the country’s security apparatus as another condition to remove Sudan from the terror list.

-“The Americans believe the Sudan’s support of terror was carried out through its security apparatus,” Saleh, said.
+“The Americans believe the Sudan’s support for terror was carried out through its security apparatus,” Saleh said.
 “So they want to be assured that there has been a radical change” in the way it operates.

 Sign up for Daily Newsletters